 This suggestion may seem obvious, but I encourage you to “treat yo’self” with cold items such as popsicles / fruit bars, Italian ice, frozen fruit (such as grapes!), smoothies, milkshakes, açaí bowls, etc. Eating or drinking something cool always helps to bring down my internal body temperature, plus it’s a fun thing to “indulge” in because wine and cocktails aren’t an option right now.

 Flat, closed-toe shoes have become increasingly important throughout my pregnancy.
-As much as I want to wear sandals during the warmer months to let my widening feet “breathe”, I think that I will need to stick with sneakers, loafers, and ballet flats which are safer for me than sandals (which often pool with sweat and can cause me to slip around).
+As much as I wanted to wear sandals during the warmer months to let my widening feet “breathe”, I ended up sticking with sneakers, loafers, and ballet flats which are safer for me than sandals (which often pool with sweat and can cause me to slip around).

 *Note: SIZE UP in Rothy’s to accommodate any hyperhidrosis related foot swelling; I would say at least a half size, maybe even a full size up, depending on how swollen your feet get.
 Some styles recommend you go order a half size up anyway (such as The Point) so I would definitely pay attention to the sizing guides for each style.

-When I wear my ballet flats I make sure to wear my ultra low-profile Sheec socks to create a bit more friction / prevent me from slipping around in my shoes — they work SO WELL and are undetectable.
-The discovery of these half-socks that are EXCELLENT with mules made me incredibly happy.
+When I wear my ballet flats I make sure to wear my ultra low-profile Sheec socks to create a bit more friction / prevent me from slipping around in my shoes — they work so well and are totally undetectable.
+These half-socks that I found (seen above) work PERFECTLY with my mules which made me super happy.
 I also love wearing these no-show socks with my sneakers to avoid blisters!

 While we’re on the topic of foot and leg swelling (re: Rothy’s sizing), I can’t recommend having compression socks enough!!
 Mine are from FIGS+, but I have also heard excellent things about the Comrad and Bombas brands!
 These socks have really helped me manage any leg and foot swelling (fortunately, it hasn’t been much so far, but who knows what the later portion of my third trimester holds in store!).